eAbsentee/eAbsentee/README.md

 ### How it Works

--   Creates JSON object from user input data
+-   Creates dictionary from user input data
--   Uses `pdfrw` to populate a PDF template using Cartesian coordinates
+-   Populate a PDF template using Cartesian coordinates
 -   Sends the PDF to the state registrar of the appropriate locality
 -   If the email bounces, it's sent to a catch email, where we then forward it to the appropriate registrar
 -   Tracks data for reporting to groups